 - Video: What to Look for in Choosing Storage Cabbage Varieties

-- Storage cabbages will store best when they mature just before fall temperatures drop to around 25°F (-4°C).
+- Cabbages store best when they mature just before fall temperatures drop to around 25°F (-4°C).

 - At our research farm in Maine, this means we start the seedlings in mid-June, transplant them in late July, and harvest heads in mid-October.
 You can adjust your dates based on your local conditions.
-If you are unsure of when to sow the seeds in your area, consult your local Cooperative Extension agent for guidance.
+If you're unsure of when to sow the seeds in your area, you can consult your local Cooperative Extension agent for guidance.

-I'd like to thank you for your time, and whether you're growing cabbages for yourself or for fresh-market sales, we wish you the best of luck.
+Thank you for your time, and whether you're growing cabbages for your own kraut or you're growing to sell it at market, we wish you the best of luck.